NikitaGareev/UbisoftGame-AchivmentHack/README.md

-[Uplay ID game.txt](https://github.com/user-attachments/files/21033155/Uplay.ID.game.txt)EN: I am not responsible if in the future Ubisoft starts blocking users who use this method and any others.
+EN: I am not responsible if in the future Ubisoft starts blocking users who use this method and any others.
 I am not responsible if in the future Jubsoft starts blocking users who use this method and any others.
 Do everything at your own risk.

 Instruction: Delete everything in brackets and the brackets themselves.